ggreif/llvm-project/lldb/README.md

 Here we assume the command-line tools are installed (mostly because we need a signed `lldb-server`, but I also had trouble using the `clang-wrapper` from `nixpkgs`).

-Being at the tob directory of the repository, do
+Being at the top directory of the repository, do

 ```
 cmake -G Ninja -DLLVM_TARGETS_TO_BUILD=X86 \